techidaily/site-win11-tips/source/_posts/guidelines-for-overcoming-org-managed-configurations-in-windows-11.md

 ## 6\.
 Tweak the Registry Editor

  This method is a bit more advanced and should be done with extra caution.
 One wrong move and you may end up damaging your system.
-This is why you should[back up your Windows registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before making any changes.
+This is why you should [back up your Windows registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before making any changes.

 1. Search for**regedit** in the Start menu and click on it to open.
 2. When a UAC dialog box appears, select**Yes** to confirm your action.